Chemical-technical products

 Unscented | Core | Technical specification | Cosmetic products | ||||||||||||||||||

-Criterion information By selecting unscented products, the possibilities for allergic persons to be able to stay in public premises are improved.
-Criterion text The product shall not contain perfumes, i.e. substances/substance mixtures that are added with the purpose to improve product's fragrance characteristics. | |||||||||||||||||||||
+Criterion information The purpose of this requirement is to improve the possibilities for allergic persons to stay in public premises.
+The requirement excludes products that contain perfumes.
+Criterion text The product shall not contain perfumes, i.e. substances/substance mixtures that are added with the purpose to improve product's fragrance characteristics.
+Exception Toothpaste intended for children. | |||||||||||||||||||||

-Quality assurance | Core | Qualification requirement | Cosmetic products | ||||||||||||||||||
+Quality assurance procedures | Core | Qualification requirement | Cosmetic products | ||||||||||||||||||

 Requirements under the ILO core conventions | Core | Special contract terms | Cosmetic products | ||||||||||||||||||